Walleclipse/ChineseAddress_OCR/README.md

 ## Results
 In our dataset, the accuracy of exactly correct is 83 % ,accuracy of edit distance less than 3 is 97%.
 This result is better than Baidu and Tencent's general OCR.
 Our program has a high accuracy at identifying very fuzzy multi-line addresses.

+If you want to know more details, please read 'ChineseAddress_OCR_Report.pdf'(Chinese).
+If you want to read details in English, please contact me.